shenoyabhijith/VoipAnalysis/DEPLOYMENT_GUIDE.md

 ## Support

 If you encounter issues:
-1. Check the GitHub Actions logs
+1. Check the GitHub Actions logs in the Actions tab
 2. Verify all files are properly committed
 3. Ensure the repository settings are correct

-Your VoIP Analysis Tool should now be successfully deployed and accessible via GitHub Pages!
+Your VoIP Analysis Tool should now be successfully deployed and accessible via GitHub Pages with automatic deployments!